sandra-sanj/restaurant-website/readme.md

 The application provides features like:

 - Browsing menu with allergen and price information
-- Making online orders (pickup/delivery) with protein and spice level customization
+- Making online orders (pickup/delivery)
 - Admin functions for menu and order management
-- User authentication and o
+- User authentication and order history
+- Today's lunch special highlighting
 - Multilingual support (Finnish/English)
 - Real-time weather data from OpenWeather API
 - Responsive design for all devices